 I’ve written many times about the importance of soil-based gardening.
-I truly believe that giving plants healthy soil is the foundation the healthy plants, that thrive in the garden organically, without pest and disease issues.
+I truly believe that giving plants healthy soil is the foundation for healthy plants that thrive in the garden organically without pest and disease issues.
 You can read more about balance in the garden and organic disease control and pest control.
 This garden transformation will show you how it works in practice.

 When I first bought my house, I adopted a garden that was full of construction materials and dead soil.
 The plants were beautiful selections, but with terrible soil they didn’t have much of a chance to reach their potential.
 As you can see by this photo of the garden before I started working on the soil, it was full of stones, eroded, and compacted.

 Three years after replacing the soil and adding appropriate plants, the garden was full and lush.
 The trees and shrubs were bright, colorful, and healthy looking.
 I added a number of new perennials to the garden to give it full, woodland appeal.
 I added plenty of color with foliage as the garden is primarily in shade.
 Even back then I thought a garden fountain would suit the space so I made a two-tier rhubarb leaf birdbath (which is a DIY project in my book, Garden Made, p.
 41).

 The front garden looked beautiful and didn’t require much effort to keep it that way.
 I added compost twice a year, mulched in the fall, and generally just worked to improve the soil nutrition.
 A shady garden with mature plants doesn’t need much maintenance throughout the year.

 As my home is right in the city, the front yard garden’s purpose is to create a buffer between the busy sidewalk and the front entrance.
 It’s a beautiful space that adds curb appeal, yet without needing much maintenance, I spent so little time there that I rarely thought twice about it when planning new garden projects.